Low Priced Braille Embossers Vs Long Lasting Braille Embossers

 Replacing Unreliable or Failed Braille Embossers

-In most cases, little can be done to remedy the problem because the light weight components are simply worn out.
-The customer therefore only has only two options – replace complete part and assemblies at a high price, or replace the embosser!
+In most cases, little can be done to remedy the problem because the lightweight components are simply worn out.
+The customer therefore only has only two options – replace parts and assemblies at a high price, or replace the entire embosser!
 Again, more downtime and now the reality of having to spend considerable money on parts, labor and/or a new embosser.

 This scenario outlined above will happen over and over again if you attempt to push true production levels on a competitor’s “production” embosser.

-Meanwhile, in this example, the Braillo 300 S2 is still like-new at 2,500,000 pages, as Braillo embossers last decades and produce millions of pages before needing service.
+Meanwhile, in this example, the Braillo 300 S2 is still like-new after millions of embossed pages.
+Braillo embossers are built to last decades and produce millions of pages before needing service.

 Making The Right Choice

-The clear take-away is this: the low initial purchase price for the competition’s “production” embosser (made up of personal printers) is far more expensive than a Braillo.
+The clear take-away is this: the low initial purchase price for the competition’s “production” embosser (made up of personal embossers) is far more expensive than a Braillo.

 Poor braille quality, failing parts, overheating issues, slow repair and eventual replacement all mean significant downtime and money.
 Combine this with a weak warranty that is serviced by reluctant dealers, and you will undoubtedly be paying considerably more than the price of a Braillo.